VirgilSecurity/virgil-crypto-c/docs/interface.md

 name:
     Method name.
 The name attribute is required.

-context:
+is_static:
-    Context meta information about method's first argument.
-The context attribute is optional.
-Its default value is "none".
-It can take one of the following values:
+    Defines that method is a class-level method.
+The is_static attribute is optional.
+Its default value is "0".
+It can take one of the following
+    values:

 Value: Meaning:
-none: Method takes only data arguments (no context).
-api: Method takes interface object as a first argument.
-impl: Method takes implementation object as a first argument.
+0: Method is a class-level method.
+1: Method is an object-level method.

 The 'return' item